dojo/docs/dojox/mvc.rst

 * The data model is "live" data i.e. it maintains any updates driven by the view on the underlying data.

 * The data model issues updates to portions of the view if the data they bind to is updated in the model.
-For example, if two widgets are bound to the same part of a data model, updating the value of one in the view will cause the data model to issue an update to the other containing the new value.
+For example, if two widgets are bound to the same part of a data model, updating the value of one in the view will cause the data model to issue an update to the other widget with the new value.

 * When the model is backed by a dojo.store or dojo.data query, the client-side updates can be persisted once the client is ready to "submit" the changes (which may include both value changes or structural changes - adds/deletes).
 The datamodel allows control over when the underlying data is persisted i.e. this can be more incremental or batched per application needs.

 Features
 ========

-* A simple data binding layer (dojox/mvc/sync) which support one-way or two-way binding and a converter:
+* dojox/mvc/sync, a simple data binding layer which support one-way or two-way binding and a converter:

   * :ref:`dojox/mvc/sync  <dojox/mvc/sync>`